PandoraPFA/LArMachineLearningData/scripts/bondora/README.md

 ```
 I expect any python 3 with the above libraries installed will work.
 I had optuna `4.2.1`.

-BOndora will need a way to setup this same python environment too.
-Make a bash script somewhere to perform the setup.
-Here's mine:
+You should make a bash script to setup this venv, here's mine:
 ```
 $ cat setup_venv.sh
 source /cvmfs/larsoft.opensciencegrid.org/spack-packages/setup-env.sh